dockur/windows-arm/readme.md

     VGA: "virtio-gpu"
   ```

-  It uses a dedicated paravirtualized display driver and can provide better desktop responsiveness than the `bochs-display` adapter.
+  It uses a dedicated paravirtualized display driver and can provide better desktop responsiveness than the `ramfb` adapter.

 > [!NOTE]
-> With `virtio-gpu`, the screen may remain black during the initial boot process until Windows loads its driver.
-For this reason, `bochs-display` remains the default and provides the most reliable display output during boot and installation.
+> With `virtio-gpu`, the screen will black out during Windows setup until the stage where its driver is installed.
+For this reason, `ramfb` remains the default and provides the most reliable display output during early boot and installation.

 ### How do I connect using RDP?